dotnet/runtime/docs/coreclr/design-docs/eh-writethru.md

 - The jit does not model which handlers are reachable from a given protected region, so considers a variable live into a handler if it is live into any handler in the method.

-It is posible to do better than the "store every definition" approch outlined in the design, but the expectation is that this would require posibly modifying the model in the JIT and staging more throughput intensive analyses.
+It is posible to do better than the "store every definition" approach outlined in the design, but the expectation is that this would require posibly modifying the model in the JIT and staging more throughput intensive analyses.
 With these considerations this design was selected and further improvements